Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/lowest-strings.jpg)

-###### The lowest strings of the harp in close proximity to the carvings on the very bottom section of the column.
+###### The lowest strings of the harp in close proximity to the carvings on the lowest section of the column.
 Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***

 ![](/images/soundbox-detail-copy.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### Detail of the lower part of the soundboard, showing the beveled sections it   is built out of.
+Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***